raspberrypilearning/remote-control-buggy/en/step_4.md

 [[[rpi-python-remote-pins]]]

-- Begin by connecting up your buggy and then opening a terminal on its Raspberry Pi.
+- Begin by connecting up your buggy and then opening a terminal window on its Raspberry Pi.
 Once there, you can type the following so that the **pigpio daemon** will run on boot:

 	```bash
 	sudo systemctl enable pigpiod